Hello world — your first durable workflow

 Code walkthrough#

-The workflow is a generator (TypeScript and Python) or #[resonate::function] async fn (Rust).
+The workflow is a generator (TypeScript) or async function (Python) or #[resonate::function] async fn (Rust).
 It receives a Context and calls leaf functions through ctx.run.
 Leaves can be plain functions — Resonate handles the dispatch and the checkpointing.

 import { Resonate } from "@resonatehq/sdk";